department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-04 Proactive CSP Migration/2023-04 Proactive CSP Migration conversation guide.md

    - Would you normally select the "sign in" button?
    - [ADAVANCE to the sign in options page]
    - Ok and then which option would you select here?
+   - [IF THEY USE Login.gov or ID.me - ok I understand that is how you'd sign in.
+Today let's pretend that you're a veteran who uses the DSLogin option.
+Are you ok with that?]
-   - Before we move on, this will be one part we will pretending.
-We'll skip the part where we put in your username and password.
-Let's pretend that we've done that.
+   - Before we move on, when I select the sign in option we'll skip the part where we actually put in your username and password and we'll move right to the next page.
+   - Also I will warn you that I'll only leave the next page up breifly.
+It can be jarring when I hide it, but it's a technique that helps us get your first impression.
+Again we aren't testing you you don't have to do anything special, but we can understand how well the page works by the first impression it leaves on you.
+   - [Brief pause]
+   - Ok so, let's pretend that you're putting in your username and password for [MHV or DSLogin].
-   - [ADVANCE to modal page]
+   - [ADVANCE to modal]
-- So we're signed in.
-Can you describe for me what you see now?
+- So now you're signed in.
+Can you start to describe for me what you see or what you might do here?
-   - [STOP SCREEN SHARE or otherwise hide the modal while answering]
+   - [STOP SCREEN SHARE or otherwise hide the modal while they answer]
-   - [NOTE if cognative disability/decline/ or participant is seems more slow and methodical, leave up a few more seconds]
+   - [NOTE if cognative disability/decline or participant seems more slow and methodical, leave up a few more seconds]
-   - I’m hiding that screen from view for a moment, because right now I’m mostly interested in your first immediate thought.
+   - What did you expect to see when we signed in?
+      - How did the page you saw compare to what you expected?
-   - If this popped up here while you were actually signing in, what would you do next?
+   - If you saw that pop up while you were actually signing in, what would you do next?
       - [PROMPT: maybe close it right away?
 Or read through it?]
-   - Did you get a chance to see any words on the last screen that was up?
+   - It was really quick, but could you tell me about anything on the last screen that stood out to you?
+      - [PROMPT - what words do you remember from that quick look?]
-   - Do any questions or thoughts immediately come to your mind with what you had time to see of the text?
+   - Do any other questions or thoughts immediately come to your mind?
       - If none, that's fine too
 - Would you expect anything to happen if you ignore this particular popup?
    - [PROMPT] could you miss out on something?
 Would you get more notifications about this if it’s important?
 Would those notifications come in different places?